taskman57/Correlation/README.md

-# Correlation
+# Correlation Project

-This repository is going to store octave scripts as well as implementation files of Correlation in Vitis HLS or VHDL
+This repository contains:
+- **Octave/MATLAB scripts** for signal processing and analysis.
+- **Implementation files** of correlation algorithms in **Vitis HLS** and **VHDL**.

+The goal of this project is to provide reference implementations and scripts for experimenting with and testing correlation methods.